NEST – Exploring the Future of Buildings

 Researchers at ETH Zurich have fabricated an 80 m2 lightweight concrete slab at the DFAB HOUSE, making it the world’s first full-scale architectural project to use 3D sand printing for its formwork.

-Solar Fitness & Wellness wins architecture award
+Great honor for Solar Fitness & Wellness unit

 Building with waste and recycled material